Essay

 First: form useful views

-It first turns the current information into forms that can play different roles.
+Attention first turns current information into forms that can play different roles.
+The familiar names are query, key, and value.

-The important thing is this:
+The useful point is this:

 the computation reorganizes state into structured views so later comparison and update steps can happen in a disciplined way.